Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons

 \subsection{Direct coupling measurement}

 A binned maximum-likelihood fit to the observed distributions of optimal observables allows the EFT coupling parameters under consideration to be directly measured.
 The measurement targets CP-violating effects on the optimal-observable shapes and is optimized to be insensitive to any potential CP-even signature of BSM physics, which would only affect event rates.
-To achieve this, the impact of the EFT couplings on the event rates is neglected in the signal model, and only the shapes of the optimal-observable distributions change as a function of the BSM couplings.
-The rates of the SM signal prediction and background are instead left as free parameters in the statistical model and allowed to float when fitting the model to the data.
+To achieve this, the impact of the EFT couplings on the event rates predicted by the signal model is not used in the fit, and only the change in the shapes of the optimal-observable distributions as a function of the BSM couplings is exploited.
+This is achieved by multiplying the predicted rates of the SM signal prediction and background by additional (a priori, unphysical) free parameters in the statistical model, and then allowing these to float when fitting the model to the data.

 The optimal-observable distribution for the signal is predicted using the morphing method described in \Sect{\ref{sec:methodology}}.
 In the case of production-level optimal-observable distributions, only the \VBF and \VH Higgs boson production modes are sensitive to BSM effects and considered as signal.
 The observable shape for any combination of the three EFT couplings considered here is predicted using 35 simulated samples with different injected EFT coupling values covering both processes.
 The number of samples is determined by the number of unique coupling combinations for three BSM couplings and two (production and decay) $HVV$ vertices as discussed for \Eqn{\ref{eq:BasicMorphingFormula}} in Section~\ref{sec:meth:morphing}.